hrosette/Budget_Analysis_Retirement_Planner/Starter_Code/financial_planner_report.md

 * 50th percentile = 152459.353509
 * 90th percentile = 588809.209971

 Given the current projected annual income from the Plaid analysis, a 4% withdraw rate from the retirement portfolio does not meet or exceed the value at the 10th percentile.

-    Retirement income would be $1671.38 and current projected income is $6085.
+The retirement income would be $1671.38 and current projected income is $6085.
 A 50% increase in the initial investment amount will increase the 4% retirement withdrawal from $1671.38 to $2507.07.
 This still does not meet the current projected income of $6085